Compliance 8 min read Nov 2025

 Incident response planning

-Your plan should cover: how to recognise and report a potential breach, who in your organisation is responsible for managing the response, how to contain the incident, when and how to notify affected individuals, and your obligations to report to the Office of the Privacy Commissioner.
+Despite your best efforts, security incidents can still happen.
+Having a clear, documented incident response plan is essential.
+Your plan should cover: how to recognise and report a potential breach, who is responsible for managing the response, how to contain the incident, and your obligations to report to the Office of the Privacy Commissioner.

 Physical security matters too